K2559/ReceiptAI/README.md

 ## 🚀 Deployment

-### GitHub Pages
+### GitHub Pages (Automatic)

 This project is configured for automatic deployment to GitHub Pages:

+1. **Enable GitHub Pages**:
+   - Go to your repository Settings → Pages
+   - Under "Build and deployment", select "GitHub Actions" as the source

+2. **Add API Key Secret**:
+   - Go to Settings → Secrets and variables → Actions
+   - Click "New repository secret"
+   - Name: `GEMINI_API_KEY`
+   - Value: Your Google Gemini API key

+3. **Deploy**:
-1. Push your code to the `main` branch
+   - Push your code to the `main` branch
-2. GitHub Actions will automatically build and deploy
+   - GitHub Actions will automatically build and deploy
-3. Your app will be available at `https://yourusername.github.io/ReceiptAI/`
+   - Your app will be available at `https://yourusername.github.io/ReceiptAI/`

 ### Manual Deployment